 As an illustration, let me share an experience from teaching at a seminary.
 One semester a person who was not a student approached me.
 He asked to audit my apologetics class.

 To be sure of his commitment, I agreed to let him audit the classes.
 However, I stipulated several responsibilities.

 For example, he needed to attend all the classes unless excused.
 Further, I asked him to take the examinations without a recorded grade.

 Essentially these stipulations were an attempt to assure his class engagement.
 I never heard from the student again.

 Obviously, my requirements were beyond his expectations.
+He had no desire to make a commitment.
 His response reminded me of Christians wanting to “audit” the Christian spiritual life.

 Can I Make Being a Disciple Fit My Expectations?